-- Static infos about the ship, such as its name and IMO number, its size or type, and the location of the antenna acquiring the position, which is important on a 300m tanker or cargo ship for example.
-Those informations are transmitted every 6 minutes.
+- Static information about the ship, such as its name and IMO number, its size or type, and the location of the antenna acquiring the position, which is important on a 300 m tanker or cargo ship for example.
+This information is transmitted every 6 minutes.

-- Voyage informations, also transmitted every 6 minutes.
-These include the type of cargo, the current destination of the ship and its ETA, its planned route, and some safety-related infos.
+- Voyage information, also transmitted every 6 minutes.
+These include the type of cargo, the current destination of the ship and its ETA, its planned route, and some safety-related information.

-- Lastly, dynamic informations which are transmitted more often when the ship is moving and depending on its speed.
-Those infos include the vessel's speed and course on ground, its heading, its rate of turn, navigation status, and other indicators.
+- Lastly, dynamic information which is transmitted more often when the ship is moving and depending on its speed.
+This information includes the vessel's speed and course on ground, its heading, its rate of turn, navigation status, and other indicators.